MicrosoftDocs/sql-docs/azure-sql/database/troubleshoot-common-connectivity-issues.md

 4:10:00 - Broken connection detected on command execution

-4:10:00 - Retry 1 -->First retry happens immediately
+4:10:00 - Retry 1 -->First retry occurs immediately

 4:10:10 - Retry 2

 4:10:20 - Retry 3

-This isn't an initial connection, so Connection Timeout doesn't apply.
-However, because the  connection recovery happens during command execution, the Command Timeout setting does apply.
-The Command Timeout default is 30 seconds.
-While connection recovery is fast in normal circumstances, if there is an intermittent outage, recovery could take up some of the command execution time.
+This isn't the initial connection.
+Therefore, so **Connection Timeout** wouldn't ordinarily apply.
+However, because the connection recovery occurs during command execution, the Command Timeout setting does apply.
+The **Command Timeout** default is 30 seconds.
+Although, connection recovery is fast in typical circumstances, an intermittent outage, could cause the recovery could to take some of the command execution time.

 For this scenario, if you want to take full advantage of idle connection recovery retries, your chosen values should satisfy the following condition:
 `Command Timeout > (ConnectRetryCount - 1) * ConnectionRetryInterval`

-For example, if the count is 3 and the interval is 10 seconds, a command timeout lower than 20 seconds wouldn't give enough time for the third and final retry to connect: (3 - 1) * 10 = 20`
+For example, if the count is 3 and the interval is 10 seconds, a **Command Timeout** value of less than 20 seconds wouldn't provide enough time for the third and final retry: (3 - 1) * 10 = 20`

-Also, consider that the command itself needs time to execute after the connection has been recovered.
+Also, consider that the command itself requires time to run after the connection is recovered.

 > [!NOTE]
-> The duration provided in the scenarios are just for demonstration purposes.
+> The duration that's provided in these scenarios are only for demonstration.
 The detection times in both scenarios depend on the underlying infrastructure.

 <a id="connection-versus-command" name="connection-versus-command"></a>